-- An expense used as cost sharing may only be used once (e.g.; designated as a match on one award cannot also be used as a match on a second award).
+- An expense used as cost sharing may be used only once (e.g.; designated as a match on one award cannot also be used as a match on a second award).

-- Costs used to satisfy cost sharing commitments are subject to the same policies as other costs under the approved budget, unless they are specifically authorized by that sponsor.
+- Costs used to satisfy cost sharing commitments are subject to the same policies as other costs under the approved budget, unless they are authorized specifically by that sponsor.
 Thus, to qualify for cost sharing all charges must be:

 - allocable as a cost to the project;

 - reasonable and necessary for performance of the project; and

 - All effort commitments must be met regardless of funding source.
 If effort is committed as cost sharing, it must be approved by the department head at the time of the proposal.
 All effort on the project should be included as a direct cost in the proposal budget unless authorized specifically as committed cost sharing and all effort commitments must be met.